exercism/c/exercises/gigasecond/.meta/hints.md

 ### Add the required definitions

-Once the header file is complete you ay still have build errors similar to the following:
+Once the header file is complete you may still have build errors similar to the following:

 ```bash
 Compiling tests.out